 The identity and service design we did for Oslo City Bikes has been a huge success and also works as a great showcase for how we love to work in collaboration with other disciplines.
 We did this project in collaboration with the software technology and product design, alongside two specialised UX-teams.
 A highly talented constellation.
 The identity has received quite a lot of attention and I think that’s because of its simplicity, but also depth.
 The identity makes the service come alive through various bike/face expressions, which lets an elsewhere ‘dead’ service come alive.
 Both digitally, but also physically.
 It’s been a really interesting project for us, balancing the complexities of such a service, with the simplicity you want to give the user, without it becoming neutral and dull.

 At Heydays we’re now a team of 10.
 We’re highly specialised in the field of developing visual identities, both for companies and digital services.

 1. Embrace team work

 6. Answer the phone

-and how will you adapt?
-As all aspects of life, including most industries, are experiencing a development in technology that’s developing exponentially, a lot of services will become highly complex.
+As all aspects of life, including most industries, are experiencing a development in technology that's developing exponentially, a lot of services will become highly complex.
 As designers, it’s our role to make the complex tangible and understandable.
 Somebody will need to solve how we are to interact with services built on new technologies such as blockchain, AI or VR.
 Designers will need to understand the basics of complex technology and adapt to ways of conceptualising and design in ways that are efficient.
 This has been the role of the graphic designer for generations, designing for structure and form, to make stuff relatable.
 We as designers need to avoid getting lost in the technology, but design for human interaction and emotions.